Guidance on Building Energy Codes

 A useful link is provided below to The Global Buildings Performance Network where Energy Codes are listed for various countries.

 Energy Codes Guidance

 Note: Possible suggested Energy Codes are based on the project site location and the user must decide if these are applicable.
-FenestraPro assumes no responsibility for the accuracy of Code values suggested and is not prescribing any values for project use, as they may change from time to time and users are advised to confirm with their regulatory bodies and government publications as to the current applicable Building Codes that are relevant and in effect for your region/jurisdiction).
+FenestraPro assumes no responsibility for the accuracy of Code values suggested and is not prescribing any values for project use, as they may change from time to time and users are advised to confirm with their regulatory bodies and government publications as to the current applicable Building Codes that are relevant and in effect for your region/jurisdiction.